tedbauer/tedbauer.github.io/pages/posts/notes1.md

 ## Introduction

-Recently in my day to day, I have been `cd`ing around deeply nested directories, and I have been finding myself often repeatedly typing `cd ..`.
+Recently in my day to day, I have been `cd`ing around deeply nested directories, and I have been finding myself often typing `cd ..` repeatedly.
 I often find myself wishing I can just quickly jump up a few directory levels from the current working directory in a quick and natural way.
 I was also curious to learn about how tab autocomplete is implemented in the shell, so I was inspired to make a tool to enable this.

 Here is a short demo of `up` in action: